Professor Emeritus of Leadership and General Management

 His work in the USA, either as a consultant or as a program director in executive education, included projects for AT&T, ABB, Lafarge, Wachovia Bank, Wolseley, Organon Teknika, Eli Lilly, and Johnson & Johnson.
 In Australia, his consulting in leadership development included work with QANTAS, Westpac, Ampol, EXXON, Australian Telecom, Australian Broadcasting Corporation, the Department of Industry, Technology and Commerce, and the Australian Treasury.
 For many years, he lectured on leadership and decision making at the Joint Services Staff College and at the Royal Australian Navy Staff College.

-Professor Preston Bottger holds a PhD in Management from the Australian Graduate School of Management, a Master of Engineering Science and a Bachelor of Engineering (Hons) from the University of New South Wales.
-He is winner of the Outstanding Teacher Award presented by Duke University’s Weekend Executive MBA Class, and is winner of the Outstanding Paper Award in Management Development presented by the US Academy of Management.
-Preston Bottger is the author of numerous research articles in international journals on the topics of problem solving in groups, leadership and motivation, and is the lead author of Managing People (CMRD, Sydney).
+Bottger holds a PhD in management from the Australian Graduate School of Management, and a Master of Engineering Science and a Bachelor of Engineering (Hons) from the University of New South Wales.
+He has won the Outstanding Teacher Award presented by Duke University’s Weekend Executive MBA class, and the Outstanding Paper Award in Management Development presented by the US Academy of Management.
+He is the author of numerous research articles in international journals on the topics of problem solving in groups, leadership, and motivation, and is the lead author of Managing People (CMRD, Sydney).

-Professor Bottger has served as Editor (OB/Operations) of the Australian Journal of Management and on the editorial board of Asia-Pacific Journal of Human Resources Management.
-His recent book (editor) is Leading in the Top Team, Cambridge University Press, 2008.
+He has served as editor (OB/Operations) of the Australian Journal of Management and is on the editorial board of the Asia-Pacific Journal of Human Resources Management.
+He also edited the book Leading in the Top Team, which provides practical advice based on the actions and decisions of real leaders in a range of roles and situations.
 His current research interests are focused on how individuals develop various capacities for leadership in the context of their organization’s strategy.